MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/app-dynamics.md

 ## Pre-migration and post-migration comparison

-The cloud offers extensive benefits and potential, but the first steps of a migration are often unclear and full of risk.
-You need use more criteria, beyond the success of the deployment, to evaluate a migration.
+The cloud offers extensive benefits and potential, but the first steps of a migration are often unclear and risky.
+You need to use more criteria, beyond the success of the deployment, to evaluate a migration.
 Understanding the user experience and business performance before and after cloud migration helps you to adjust and stabilize both as needed.
 Those adjustments help you produce successful business outcomes while reinforcing the value that Azure provides throughout your migration.

 To build on the foundation that AppDynamics provides, compare business and application metrics before and after a migration to evaluate whether the target business outcomes are met.

 **Example:**

 Movie Tickets Online, a fictional online ticket vendor, is retiring its existing datacenters and moving its workloads to Azure.
-Capacity problems have led to poor business transaction performance, and the company anticipates the performance optimizations and capacity provided by Azure.
+Capacity problems have led to poor business transaction performance, and the company looks forward to the performance optimizations and capacity provided by Azure.

 In addition to improving performance, the company wants to ensure that the business outcome goals of improving sales funnels and growing revenue are met.
 As part of the migration, the company deployed AppDynamics to its existing on-premises environments to clearly understand the current performance.
 As part of the cloud deployment, the company can use the AppDynamics native integration with Azure to understand post-migration performance and business outcomes.

-Movie Tickets Online experienced an increase in conversion rates from 48 to 79 percent and improvements to underlying performance, response time, and ticket sales volume.
+Movie Tickets Online experienced an increase in conversion rates from 48 to 79 percent and improvements to performance, response time, and ticket sales volume.

 :::image type="content" source="./media/app-dynamics-migration-comparison.jpg" alt-text="Screenshot that shows a migration comparison." lightbox="./media/app-dynamics-migration-comparison.jpg":::